-In our years of being semi-professional barflys and checking out bars, purely in the name of research of course, we’ve developed a repertoire of favourite cocktails that we always order to test out the skills of a barman.
-One of them is a Latin American classic so during our recent time in Rio de Janeiro we set ourselves the task of perfecting the classic Brazilian caipirinha.
+In our years of being semi-professional barflies and checking out bars around the world, purely in the name of research of course, we’ve developed a repertoire of favourite cocktails that we always order to test out the skills of a barman.
+One of them is a Latin American classic so during our recent stay in Rio de Janeiro we set ourselves the task of perfecting the classic Brazilian caipirinha.

 The drink I use as a test of a good barman is a martini, often ordered without specifying whether I want gin or vodka (which, according to the world’s best barman is a vodkatini, and who am I to argue), or whether I want it shaken or stirred.
 For the record, I’m really favouring gin these days, with a dash of vermouth and two olives.

 Lara usually goes for something inventive and local to test out their creativity, but if they don’t have something that tickles her taste buds, she defers to a mojito (white rum, mint, sugar, lime, and club soda) or a caipirinha.
 She has her reasons.